clayallsopp/rubymotion-tutorial/_posts/chapters/1900-01-01-1-hello-motion.md

 Next, `puts` is your basic logging statement.
 You can pass it a normal string to print, or any normal object which you want to some information about.

-Run `rake` again and...BAM, an unclossable blue popup!
+Run `rake` again and...BAM, an unclosable blue popup!
 And in your terminal window, you should see "Hello again!" output in the console.
 Not a whole lot going on, but...at least now we know how it all got there.

 ![hello](images/1.png)